-- Establishing the need for commissioning Power Oscillation Dampers (PODs) on the existing and new SVCs. - Determination of the limit equations that will define the secure power transfer capability of ONI
+- Establishing the need for commissioning Power Oscillation Dampers (PODs) on the existing and new SVCs. - Determination of the limit equations that will define the secure power transfer capability of QNI.

-As such, some of the technical details in this plan will be modified up until the commencement of the inter-network tests.
+As such, some of the technical details in this plan will be modified up until the commencement of the inter-network tests. -release of the final document.
+The final document will be published in accordance with Clause 5.7.7 (q) of the Rules.

-AEMO published the draft inter-network test plan document in January 2021 and sought feedback from Registered Participants.
-AEMO received one submission (from CS Energy) during the consultation, AEMO has updated the inter-network test plan document to address the questions raised in the submission.
-In addition, AEMO's response to the submission can be found on the consultation website3.
+AEMO published the draft inter-network test plan document in January 2021 and sought, Powerlink and Transgrid invite feedback from Registered Participants.-AEMO received one submission (from CS Energy) during the consultation, AEMO has updated the inter-network test plan document to address the questions raised in the submission.
+In addition, AEMO's response to the submission can be found on the consultation website3,- on this test plan.